 This research is being carried out by the Biotribology Group in the Department of Mechanical Engineering at Imperial College London.
 The research is funded by Imperial's COVID-19 Response Fund.

 Dr Marc Masen is a Senior Lecturer in the Department of Mechanical Engineering and is the Principal Investigator (PI) on this project.

 Dr Zhengchu Tan is a postdoctoral researcher in the Tribology Group.
 In this project she is running the experimental programme.

 Eulalia Escudero is an MSc student in the Department of Mechanical Engineering working on the modelling of skin-soft foam contact.

-Jack Hayes recently graduated from the University of Liverpool and will commence his PhD as part of the EPSRC CDT in Prosthetics and Orthotics in October 2020.
+Jack Hayes graduated from the University of Liverpool and commenced his PhD as part of the EPSRC CDT in Prosthetics and Orthotics in October 2020.

 Rikeen Jobanputra is a PhD student in the Tribology Group working on numerically modelling tactile perception.
 In this project he is developing computational models for PPE interaction against multiple facial locations.

 Manoj Murali is a PhD student in the Tribology Group investigating water-based lubrication.
 In this project he is working on lubricant development and outreach.